earthly/website/blog/_posts/2029-01-01-brown-green-language.md

 toc: true
 ---
 ## The Data
-The Stack Overflow Developer Survey[^1] results are a great source of information about how developer work.
-I was looking at the 2020 results for some ideas on what programming language we should next add to our [documentation](https://docs.earthly.dev/basics/part-1-a-simple-earthfile) on containerized builds and I noticed something interesting about the types of programming langauges people like.
+The Stack Overflow Developer Survey[^1] results are a great source of information about how developers work.
+I was looking at the 2020 results for some ideas on what programming languages we should add to our [documentation](https://docs.earthly.dev/basics/part-1-a-simple-earthfile) on containerized builds, and I noticed something interesting about the types of programming languages people like.
 It's something that doesn't seem to come up in various discussions of programming language preferences.

 The survey results have rankings for **The Most Dreaded Programming Languages** and **The Most Loved Programming Langauge**.
-Both results come from this question:
+Both rankings come from this question:

 > Which programming, scripting, and markup languages have you done extensive development work in over the past year, and which do you want to work in over the next year?
 (If you both worked with the language and want to continue to do so, please check both boxes in that row.)

-A dreaded langauge is one people work with extensively in the current year but don't want to continue to use.
-A loved language is one that again is used extensively but in this case you'd like that to continue.
-The results are interesting because they reflect the opions of people who are using the langauge extensively: there should be no I-heard-X-is-cool effect, where people rank highly things they don't actually use because it is the new hottness.
-The inverse should also be true: People who put something on the **Dreaded** list are actually using it.
-They are not dreading a langague because they heard its complex, but because they have to work it and feel a real pain.
+A dreaded language is one people work with extensively in the current year but don't want to continue to use.
+A loved language you use extensively and wish to continue using.
+The results are interesting because they reflect the opinions of people who are using the language extensively.
+There should be no I-heard-X-is-cool effect, where people rank highly things they don't actually use because it is the new hotness.
+The inverse should also be true: People who put something on the **Dreaded** list are using it.
+They are not dreading a language because they heard it was complex, but because they have to work it and feel real pain.

 <div class="notice--warning notice--big">
 **The TOP 15 Dreaded Programming Languages:**

 VBA, Objective-C, Perl, Assembly, C, PHP, Ruby, C++, Java, R, Haskell, Scala, HTML, Shell, and SQL.
 </div>

 <div class="notice--success notice--big">
 **The TOP 15 Loved Programming Languages:**